TeamPete/SleeperProject/README.md

 CURRENT_LEAGUE_ID = 1048353521130741760
 ALL_SEASONS = generate_league_history(CURRENT_LEAGUE_ID)
 ```
+After attaching the notebook to a cluster, run the code and make sure to print `ALL_SEASONS` to check your results.
 Our first notebook is complete!
 You can check the full code [here](https://github.com/TeamPete/SleeperProject/blob/main/set-up/global_variables.ipynb).
 I will make sure to link more notebooks as we progress further into the project steps.

 #### Mounting ADLS Containers
+*Content yet to be written*

+## Phase Two: Designing our Pipeline
+## Phase Three: Analyzing the Data
+## Our Findings and Conclusion